overwolf/overwolf.github.io/docs/start/technical-checklist.md

 -   The app passed Overwolf's performance test.
 It works smoothly and does not cause lags in game.
 Moreover, the app has 0% GPU/CPU/memory usage when idle.

+*Note: this checklist previously awarded extra percentages for the revshare, but it was discontinued as of Jan 1st, 2021.